Resilient Constrained Learning: Heterogenous Federated Learning Experiments

 \subsubsection{Sensitivity to Problem Specification}

-As already shown, the resilient approach is less sensitive to the problem specification.
+The resilient approach is less sensitive to the specification of the constraints.
+Dual variables indicate the sensitivity of the objective with respect to constraint perturbations.
+As shown by Figure~\ref{fig:constraint_sat} the resilient approach yields smaller dual variables, irespectively of the tolerance $\epsilon$ in the constraint specification.

 In this context, setting the constraint levels a priori requires knowledge about the heterogeneity of the client local distributions, which in our setup depends on the imbalance of the dataset.
 As shown by figure~\ref{fig:a:dual_vs_imbalance} the resilient approach yields smaller dual variables, irrespectively of the tolerance irrespectively of the percentage of samples of minority classes that are kept, whereas the dual variables grow for more imbalanced and thus harder to satisfy scenarios.